kitzeslab/opensoundscape/docs/classifier_guide/Intro.md

 The following are some examples of the types of questions we have asked in this lab and CNN classifiers we have or could create to answer them.

 ### Example 1: Warbler song types
-Many warbler species such as the Chestnut-sided Warbler have been known to begin their breeding season singing predominantly a "type 1" song and switch to predominantly singing a "type 2" song after they have found a mate <a href="https://doi.org/10.1139/z89-065" target="_blank"> (Kroodsma *et al.* 1987 *Can.
-J. Zool.*  67(2):447-456). </a> Could we use the switch between type 1 and type 2 songs to say something about where and when female Chestnut-sided Warblers choose to pair with males?
+Many warbler species such as the Chestnut-sided Warbler have been known to begin their breeding season singing predominantly a "type 1" song and switch to predominantly singing a "type 2" song after they have found a mate <a href="https://doi.org/10.1139/z89-065" target="_blank"> (Kroodsma <em>et al.</em> 1987 <em>Can.
+J. Zool.</em>  67(2):447-456). </a> Could we use the switch between type 1 and type 2 songs to say something about where and when female Chestnut-sided Warblers choose to pair with males?
 It seems biologically plausible that females might choose to mate with males that have better territories for supporting broods.
 This might lead to a pattern of earlier switches from type 1 to type 2 song in higher-quality habitat.

 To help answer this question, we would need a CNN which can identify both Chestnut-sided Warbler type 1 song and Chestnut-sided Warbler type 2 song (see Fig. 3 below).
 These two song types would present as different classes for the CNN to classify audio clips into.